COVID-19 Vaccine Frequently Asked Questions

 Some people’s experience of COVID-19 may be mild, but it can also cause some people to become very sick or even lead to death.
 There is some research to show that even a mild case of COVID-19 can be harmful to a person’s lungs (which makes breathing hard) and to their heart and cardiovascular system (your heart and how blood flows through your body).
 There is also a worrisome number of people experiencing on-going and at times debilitating symptoms for weeks or months after their initial COVID-19 infection (sometimes called ‘long COVID’).

-On social media, some people are saying that only 1%-2% of people with COVID-19 die from it and that people should not be vaccinated because the chance of dying is low.
-However, even if only 1% of people with COVID-19 die, that is 10 times more than the seasonal flu.
-Your risk of dying from COVID-19 also increases as you age, is you are male or if you have chronic health conditions such as heart or lung disease or diabetes.
+Your risk of dying from COVID-19 increases as you age, is you are male or if you have chronic health conditions such as heart or lung disease or diabetes.

 Is there long-term evidence on potential harms?

 As part of the vaccine safety program in Canada, ongoing, careful monitoring of the COVID-19 vaccines will continue.
-Very careful and continuous post-marketing tracking of those vaccinated will be carried out by the healthcare and public health systems at local, provincial and national levels.
+Very careful tracking of those vaccinated will be carried out by the healthcare and public health systems at local, provincial and national levels.
 There is also longer-term follow-up of those who were vaccinated as part of the clinical trials.
-Health Canada has committed to being transparent with this monitoring of vaccine safety.
+Health Canada posts weekly reports on vaccine safety.

 Can I get the COVID-19 virus from the vaccine?

-The vaccines will not make you sick with COVID-19.
+The vaccines will not give you a COVID-19 infection.
 None of the approved vaccines contains a live version of the COVID-19 virus.
 Instead all the vaccines either deliver, or cause our bodies to make, harmless spike proteins only found on the surface of the COVID-19 virus and teaches your body how to spot and respond to this protein so when the real virus comes along, the body can fight it off.

 How do I report an adverse reaction to the vaccine?